robertpountney92/dockerized-mircoservices/README.md

 Run `docker-compose up --build` to deploy on your local machine.

 If deploying to a swarm cluster run `docker stack deploy -c stack.yml dockerized-api`.
-This will require the images to be created already.
+This will require the images to have be created already.
 Ensure swarm is initialised using `docker swarm init`

 Note: specify `-d` flag to run either of the above commands in detached mode.